wangchunsheng-ops/xlayer-erigon/README.md

 # cdk-erigon

-cdk-erigon is a fork of Erigon, currently in Alpha, optimized for syncing with the Polygon Hermez zkEVM network..
+cdk-erigon is a fork of Erigon, currently in Alpha, optimized for syncing with the Polygon Hermez zkEVM network...

 ***
 ## Release Roadmap